Judge conditionally approves Purdue Pharma opioid settlement

 “Bitterness over the outcome of this case is completely understandable,” Drain said.
 “But one also has to look at the process and the issues and risks and rewards and alternatives of continued litigation versus the settlement laid out in the plan.”

-They succeeded in boosting the amount the Sacklers would pay from a likely $3 billion to a guaranteed $4.5 billion over a decade.

 David Sackler, a former Purdue board member, had testified that family members would not accept the agreement unless it protected them from lawsuits.
-Otherwise, he said, the family would defend itself in litigation that could drag on for years, with the company’s and the family’s assets eaten up by lawyers’ fees.
+Otherwise, he said, the family would defend itself in litigation that could drag on for years and eat up the company’s and the family’s assets in lawyers' fees.

 His father, Richard Sackler, a former Purdue president and board chairman, said under questioning that he, his family and the company did not bear responsibility for the opioid crisis.